-1. Demonstrate a broad capacity for inquiry and analysis within the discipline of political science, including an ability to think critically, creatively and coherently about political problems and issues.
+2. Develop a capacity for inquiry and analysis within the discipline of political science, including an ability to think critically, creatively and coherently about political problems and issues;

-2. Explain key political ideas that inform political science, as well as how these ideas inform political practice.
+3. Explain key political ideas that inform political science, as well as how these ideas inform political practice;

-3. Discuss the theoretical and conceptual frameworks that inform the study of political science.
+4. Critically apply the theoretical and conceptual frameworks that inform the study of political science;

 Within these three parts, key concepts to be discussed may include but need not be limited to: